Buckets & objects

 For more information about policies and available access restrictions, check out the Amazon articles "Policies and permissions in Amazon S3" and "Examples of Amazon S3 bucket policies".

-Can I access a private Bucket via a webbrowser?
+Can I access a private Bucket via a web browser?

 If you want to share individual files from a Bucket with someone who doesn't have their own S3 credentials, you can presign the URL to the file with your own S3 credentials and share the resulting URL.
 With the presigned URL, anyone can download the file via a web browser or tools like curl or wget without having to provide their own S3 credentials.
 You can set a time for how long this presigned URL should be valid.
 After that time, you can no longer use the presigned URL to access the file.

-The command to sign a URL depends on the S3-compatible tool you're using (e.g. MinOI Client, AWS CLI, rclone).
+The command to sign a URL depends on the S3-compatible tool you're using (e.g. MinIO Client, AWS CLI, rclone).
 With the MinIO Client, AWS CLI and S3cmd, for example, you could use these commands:

 mc share download <alias-name>/<bucket-name>/<file-name> --expire 12h34m56s # hours, minutes, seconds (default 168h = 7 days)